lmammino/iteration-protocols-workshop/06-async-iterable-protocol/README.md

 | **method**  | `Symbol.iterator` | `Symbol.asyncIterator` |
 | **returns** | an iterator       | an async iterator      |

 Let's take a moment to remember that an iterable is an object that holds or represents a collection.
 We can iterate over that collection by asking the iterable to give us an iterator.
-For synchronous iterables we need to call `Symbol.iterator` to get a synchronous iterator, while for asynchronous iterables we need to call `Symbol.asyncIterator` get an async iterator.
+For synchronous iterables we need to call `Symbol.iterator` to get a synchronous iterator, while for asynchronous iterables we need to call `Symbol.asyncIterator` to get an async iterator.

 Makes sense, right? 🤗